Italy, Spain yields edge up ahead of bond sales

 “I doubt we will see a lot of (price) concession.
 We also have lots of coupon payments coming up and the talk from ECB officials this week should support the environment for euro zone govvies (government bonds) in general.”

-Italian yields rose as much as 3 basis points to 2.73 percent before retreating to trade a touch up at 2.70 percent.
+Italian 10-year yields were up 2 basis points at 2.71 percent.
 The Italian Treasury will give details later on Monday on the maturities and size of bonds it plans to sell later in the week.

-Spanish equivalents were 1 bps higher on the day at 2.68 percent.
+Spanish equivalents rose by a similar amount to 2.68 percent.

 The rest of the euro zone bond market held broadly steady following last week’s sharp rally after the ECB said banks could borrow as much as 1 trillion euros in cheap four-year loans that will be offered in September and December.